Glossary of Spinal Terms

 Also called the tailbone.
 The four fused vertebrae at the base of the spine.

-Imaging procedure that takes hundreds of images inside the body.
+An imaging procedure that takes hundreds of images inside the body.
 A computer linked to an x-ray machine.

-Any symptom or fact that makes the use of a drug, device or procedure inadvisable.
+Any symptom or fact that makes the use of a drug, device, or procedure inadvisable.

 Technique to reduce pressure within the disc by reducing the volume of nuclear material inside the disc.